Mediterranean Challenge Cup: XV MCC - Serravalle 2012

-In 2012 the MCC was held in Serravalle, San Marino for the second time (previously hosted in 2006) from April 17 to 21 at Rose'n Bowl with the same 13 teams as 2011.
+In 2012 the MCC was held in Serravalle, San Marino for the second time (previously hosted in 2006) from April 17–21 at Rose'n Bowl with the same 13 teams as 2011.
 Sandra Torrents (Catalonia) and Maurizio Celli (Italy) won the singles events.
 The winners in the doubles event were Ebru Ozogluuntur-Adile Michajlow (Turkey) and George Stefanidis-Evangelos Krizinis (Greece), the Greek team winning for the second straight year.
 A new event, mixed doubles, was added to the schedule, with Daniela Buzzeli-Enzo Zucchinelli (Italy) emerging as winners.
 The teams event was won by Greece.
 The "All Event" winners were Sandra Torrents (Catalonia) and Evangelos Krizinis (Greece).
 The Masters champions were Sue Abela (Malta) and George Stefanidis (Greece).

 XVI MCC - Ljubljana 2013

-In 2013 the MCC was held in Ljubljana (Slovenia) for the first time from April 9 to 13 at Bowling Klub 300.
+In 2013 the MCC was held in Ljubljana, Slovenia for the first time from April 9–13 at Bowling Klub 300.
 13 teams participated, with Spain returning and Catalonia withdrawing.
 The singles events were won by Helga Di Benedetto (Italy) and Justin Scicluna (Malta).
 The winners in the doubles event were Sue Abela-Tiziana Carannante (Malta) for the second time and Julien Sermand-Nicolas Marchand (France).
 Mixed doubles was won by Alexandra Zormpa-Ioannis Maroussis (Greece).
 Italy won the teams event.
 The "All Event" winners were Sue Abela (Malta) and Anže Grabrijan (Slovenia).
 Abela has won eleven All-Events gold medals.
 Anže Grabrijan's All-Events gold medal was the first ever for Slovenia in the MCC.
 Masters champions were Myria Kastori (Cyprus) and Tolga Sismanogullar (Turkey).
 Croatia won its first ever medal in the MCC when Mise Mrkonjic won a bronze in the men's masters event.

 XVII MCC - Gibraltar 2014

-In 2014 the MCC was held in Gibraltar from April 2 to 5 at King’s Bastion Leisure Centre.
+In 2014 the MCC was held in Gibraltar from April 2–5 at King’s Bastion Leisure Centre.
 10 teams participated, with Catalonia returning, while Croatia, Spain, Tunisia and Turkey withdrew.
 The singles events were won by Sue Abela (Malta) and Lior Bar (Israel).
 The doubles winners were Lauriane Célié-Stéphanie Dubourg (France) and Anže Grabrijan-Nino Stenko (Slovenia).
 Mixed doubles winners were Stéphanie Dubourg-Rémy Laudy (France).
 Greece won the teams event.
 The "All Event" winners were Lauriane Célié (France) and George Stefanidis (Greece).
 Célié and Stefanidis also won the Masters event.
 Gibraltar won its first ever medal in the MCC, when Adam Shrubb won a bronze medal in the men's masters event.